Bayesian Optimization of Hyperparameters from Noisy Marginal Likelihood Estimates: Concluding remarks

-Our approach builds on the assumption that the noisy estimates of the log marginal likelihoods are approximately unbiased, which we show is a reasonable assumption in our case.
-The unbiasedness of the log marginal likelihood will, however, depend on the combination of MCMC sampler and marginal likelihood estimator, see \citet{adolfson2007bayesian} for some evidence.
-It would therefore be interesting to extend the method to cases with biased evaluations.
-One such example in econometrics is Dynamic Stochastic General Equilibrium (DSGE) models \citep{an2007bayesian} which are usually analyzed by random walk Metropolis sampling and the marginal likelihood estimated by the modified harmonic estimator \citep{geweke1999using}.
-The marginal likelihood estimates are typically very persistent over MCMC iterations in models with many parameters and are therefore only slowly approaching the true marginal likelihood.
-Since the marginal likelihood trajectory over MCMC iterations is very smooth one can try to predict its evolution and then correct the bias in the marginal likelihood estimates.
+Our approach builds on the assumption that the noisy estimates of the log marginal likelihoods are approximately unbiased, which we verify is a reasonable assumption in the three applications if the first BOOP evaluation is based on a marginal likelihood estimator from enough MCMC draws.
+The unbiasedness of the log marginal likelihood will, however, depend on the combination of MCMC sampler and marginal likelihood estimator, see \citet{adolfson2007bayesian} for some evidence from Dynamic Stochastic General Equilibrium (DSGE) models \citep{an2007bayesian}.
+For example, the simulations in \citet{adolfson2007bayesian} suggest that sampling with the independence Metropolis-Hastings combined with the \citet{chib2001marginal} estimator is nearly unbiased, whereas sampling with the random walk Metropolis algorithm combined with the modified harmonic estimator \citep{geweke1999using} can be severely biased, unless the posterior sample is extremely large.
+It would therefore be interesting to extend the method to cases with biased evaluations where the marginal likelihood estimates are persistent and only slowly approaching the true marginal likelihood.
+Since the marginal likelihood trajectory over MCMC iterations is rather smooth \citep{adolfson2007bayesian} one can try to predict its evolution and then correct the bias in the marginal likelihood estimates.

-Sequential Monte Carlo (SMC) gives unbiased and noisy estimates of the likelihood with precision determined by the number of particles.
-Extending our method to SMC is non-trivial however since the number of particles cannot be increased adaptively as we do with the MCMC iterations in our algorithm, at least when particle resampling is used.
-We are currently working on an alternative algorithm in the same spirit as the current proposal which circumvents this complication.